5 ways to keep lymphatic system healthy

 4. Fights Infection.
 The lymphatic system builds white blood cells, also known as lymphocytes, that produce antibodies that defend the body against disease [3].

-Maintaining a healthy lymphatic system is extremely important so that it can perform all of the functions effectively and prevent you from becoming sick.
+Maintaining a healthy lymphatic system is extremely important so that it can perform all of its functions effectively and prevent you from becoming sick.
+Let’s now look at how your system can be overburdened with infections.

 Your Lymphatic System Can Become Overburdened Due to Infection and Disease